 Where is the Grand Friday Mosque?

-This impressive modern mosque, constructed in 1984 with the aid of the Gulf States, Brunei, Malaysia, and Pakistan, is among the largest South Asian mosques and containing over 5000 people.
+This impressive modern mosque, constructed in 1984 with the aid of the Gulf States, Brunei, Malaysia, and Pakistan, is among the largest South Asian mosques and contains over 5000 people.
 The Grand Friday Mosque is an attraction at the Male’s center situated next to the main jetty of Male.
 The white marble symbol of the city is the largest mosque in the Maldives named after Sultan Muhammad Thakurufaanu Al Auzam, one of the most celebrated Maldivian heroes.

 What to See in the Grand Friday Mosque?